-Best Paris Neighborhoods
+Best Paris Neighborhoods to Visit

 Les Halles Neighborhood (Paris 1)

-The neighborhood of Les Halles is one of the liveliest neighborhoods of Paris.
+The neighborhood of Les Halles is one of the liveliest neighborhoods in Paris.
 It’s located around Les Halles – the former central marketplace of Paris – which was the local fresh food market until it was torn down in 1971.

 Today, an underground mall is the showpiece of Les Halles and sees more than 150,000 people every day.
 Above the ground, there are street performers, mimes, musicians, and other entertainment on every street corner.

-The Les Halles shopping mall is the central attraction in this busy Paris neighborhood, but the beautiful Saint-Eustache Church with its world-famous church organ is also worth visiting.
+The Les Halles shopping mall is the central attraction in this busy Paris neighborhood, but the beautiful Saint-Eustache Church, with its world-famous church organ, is also worth visiting.
 You should also take the time to see the recently inaugurated La Bourse du Commerce, formerly a grain exchange and now home to the Pinault Collection.

 Louvre Neighborhood (Paris 1)

-Located in the 1st arrondissement with the Seine River on the southern border, this neighborhood contains the legendary Louvre Palace, which today houses the Louvre Museum.
+Located in the 1st arrondissement with the Seine River on the southern border, this Paris neighborhood contains the legendary Louvre Palace, which today houses the Louvre Museum.
 The Louvre Museum is world known for its extensive collection of some of the best artwork in the world!

 Ile de La Cité Neighborhood (Paris 1 and 4)

 While you’re on Ile de la Cité, you’ll have easy access to some of the best sites in the city.
-This includes Notre Dame Cathedral, with its famous Gothic architecture, and La Conciergerie, the oldest part of the Palais de la Cité and where Queen Marie-Antoinette was housed before her execution.
+This includes Notre Dame Cathedral, with its famous Gothic architecture, and La Conciergerie, the oldest part of the Palais de la Cité, where Queen Marie-Antoinette was housed before her execution.

 Le Marais Neighborhood (Paris 3 and Paris 4)